runirudh/image_depth_training/README.md

 This is a regression problem where we make **multiple predictions**, namely **predicting the 9216 pixels** of the output depth matrix (image).

-Note:
+**Note** ->

 It is presumed that the model violates iid assumptions, since adjacent pixels are likely to be related and not independent.

-While a bespoke Generalized model would be the right choice here, due to time and knowledge constraints, simple models are fitted & tested by changing hyperparameters.
+While a bespoke Generalized model would be the right choice here, due to time and knowledge constraints,

+simple models are fitted & tested by changing hyperparameters.

 Residuals are printed out for the best predictive models to see variance of residuals and if any patterns exist, as when iid assumptions are not met, the results we get are often erroneous.

 ### Test metric for model is mean sqaured error